Trump says love him or hate him, you’ll vote for him

 “You have no choice but to vote for me,” the president told a crowd of 12,000 in Manchester.
 “Whether you love me or hate me, you’ve got to vote for me.
 Your 401(k)s would be down the tubes.”

-New Hampshire’s unemployment rate in May was 2.4%, among the lowest in the nation.
-Mr. Trump is hoping the robust economy will propel him to win the swing state that he lost to Hillary Clinton in 2016 by only 2,736 votes.
+New Hampshire’s unemployment rate in May was 2.4%, among the lowest in the nation and Mr. Trump is hoping the robust economy will propel him to win the swing state that he lost to Democratic rival Hillary Clinton in 2016 by 2,736 votes.

 “We should have won New Hampshire,” the president said.
 “It was taken away from us.
 It was not your fault.”